DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-how-to-publish-a-design-history-post-using-the-github-website.md

 After approval:

-1. Press Merge pull request.
+1. Select the green ‘Merge pull request’ button at the bottom of the page.

 2. Confirm the merge.